-Design multi-cloud architectures using a decision framework to select and integrate services across AWS, Azure, and GCP.
+Design multi-cloud architectures using a decision framework to select and integrate services across AWS, Azure, GCP, and OCI.
 Use when building multi-cloud systems, avoiding vendor lock-in, or leveraging best-of-breed services from multiple providers.

 Installation